Noot vir Noot

 Noot vir Noot (Afrikaans for "Note for Note", i.e. music-note for a cash-note) is an Afrikaans language musical quiz show broadcast on SABC 2 on South African television.
-It is the longest continually running television game show in South Africa and Africa.
+It was the longest continually running television game show in South Africa and Africa.
 The show was first broadcast in 1991 and was presented by Johan Stemmet, who retired on 27 January 2019.
-The production company, which also owns the format, is Stemmburg Television, named after its founders, Stemmet, and former musical leader Johan van Rensburg.
+The production company, which owned the format, is Stemmburg Television, named after its founders, Stemmet, and former musical leader Johan van Rensburg.

 As of season 44, which premiered on 15 August 2019 with a new format and style, the show is hosted by musician Emo Adams, with resident DJ, DJ Shelly (Rochelle de Bruyn) providing musical clues, replacing the band.
 Johan Stemmet moved to behind the scenes, taking on a producer role.
 On 27 July 2016, Noot vir Noot celebrated 25 years on air.
 Season 45 premiered on 28 May 2020, and airs Thursdays at 7pm on SABC 2.

 Since 2004, the producers have also arranged a yearly roadshow, which took the basic programme format on a concert tour.
 A boardgame version of the show was also available.
 Notable past winners include Zelda Meyer (unbeaten champion) and Daantjie Badenhorst.
 The producers adapted the format of the program to include its first blind contestant, Ferdinand Venter.
 Noot vir Noots 600th episode was aired in 2014.